isri21/E-Commerce-Capstone/README.md

 ## Update Category
 **URL**: `https://isri21.pythonanywhere.com/account/category/{id}/`
 **Method**: `PUT`
 **Description**: Owner of a category can update the category.
-Category can only updated if there are no associated products, this is due to security reasons.
+Category can only be updated if there are no associated products, this is due to security reasons.
 ### Headers
 | Key             | Value                 | Description                   |
 | --------------- | --------------------- | ----------------------------- |